A heuristic for the non-unicost set covering problem using local branching: Computational results

-In order to compare our results with previous results in the literature we have taken the detailed results given by various authors and computed percentage deviation from the \\ optimal/best-known value, OBKS, as shown in Table~\ref{table2}.
-In other words using the solution values given by authors in their papers we computed 100(solution value - OKBS)/OBKS for each individual problem and then averaged the percentage deviations.
-Note here that whilst previous authors may have used this percentage deviation approach their OBKS values may be different from those shown in Table~\ref{table2} (since obviously best-known values may be updated over time).
+In order to compare our results with previous results in the literature we have taken the detailed results given by various authors and computed percentage deviation from the optimal/best-known value, OBK, as shown in Table~\ref{table2}.
+In other words using the solution values given by authors in their papers we computed 100(solution value - OBK)/OBK for each individual problem and then averaged the percentage deviations.
+Note here that whilst previous authors may have used this percentage deviation approach their OBK values may be different from those shown in Table~\ref{table2} (since obviously best-known values may be updated over time).

-Table~\ref{table3} shows this comparison where we give in each case the average percentage deviation and the average computation time (in seconds) as calculated using solution details in the papers cited.
-All of these averages relate to the same 65 instances which we considered, as detailed in Table~\ref{table1}.
+Table~\ref{table3} shows this comparison, where in each case we give the average percentage deviation, the number of solutions equal to the optimal/best-known solution (OBK) and the average computation total time (in seconds), as calculated using solution details in the papers cited.
+In a similar manner as in Table~\ref{table5} we have split Table~\ref{table3} into two sections, one dealing with all 65 problems, one dealing with the nine larger NRG and NRH problems that were challenging for Cplex to solve.

-As we would expect different authors have used different hardware and so a direct comparison between computation times is difficult, but the times given are an indication of how quickly problems are solved on average.
-In order to help set the times shown in context, as the papers cited range from 1996-2022, so over 25 years during which hardware has improved immensely, we also show in Table~\ref{table3} the year each paper was published.